shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 }
 ```

-At the end, we added few properties that describe your schema.
-We need to have a way to enter data for models represented by our data schemas.
-This is done on Shoutem Builder.
-Shoutem Builder has **Admin Pages** that are to manage the extension, such as for creating the content for application or setting preferences of the extension.
-You can write your own Admin Pages and thus fully customize the way application admin interacts with your extension.
-Shoutem has already made few Admin Pages that you are used to enter data to Shoutem Cloud Storage.

-Admin Pages are registered to a specific extension shortcut.
-Add Admin Page to `openRestaurantsList` shortcut and specify for which Data Schema you want to enter data:
+Now in order to enter data for your schema, you need to link your extension with Shoutem CMS admin page.
+Shortly, **Admin Pages** are web pages that you as developer can write to allow admin to manage your extension.
+They are shown inside Shoutem builder when admin clicks on the shortcut.
+In this example we’re using predefined Shoutem CMS admin page.
+Add Admin Page to `openRestaurantsList` shortcut and specify for which Data Schema you want to enter the data:

 ```JSON{11-17}
 #file: extension.json